Alfresco/alfresco-content-app/README.md

 Isuses can be raised in GitHub or in the Alfresco JIRA project.
 Please include a clear description, steps to reproduce and screenshots where appropriate.All issues will be reviewed; bugs will be categorized if reproducible and enhancement/feature suggestions will be considered against existing priorities if the use case serves a general-purpose need.

+#### Features added in the latest release
+* Commenting - View and add comments to files and folders.
+* Sharing Files - activate and deactivate shared file links.
+* Permissions - update file and folder permissions.
+* Application Extensibility	- first phase of extensibilty
+* Print - print action from the file viewer
+* Improved UX - single click to open folders and files, and right click actions menu

+For more information please refer to the [release notes](https://github.com/Alfresco/alfresco-content-app/releases)

-#### High level features planned for Q3 2018 (July - September)
+#### High level features planned for H2 2018 (July - December)
 * Library Management - create, find, join and manage file libraries.
-* Commenting - View and add comments to files and folders
-* Sharing Files - activate and deactivate shared file both manually and automatically.
+* Sharing Files - add an expiry date to a sharable link.
-* Permissions - update file and folder permissions.
 * Application Extensibility	- Extension framework to provide simple ways to extend the application.

 ### Want to help?